slawkens/myaac-docs/quick-start.md

 ## Docker

-Warning: <span style="color:red">This is not recommended setup for production/live servers!
+🔴IMPORTANT: This is not recommended setup for production/live servers!
-Use only for local development!</span>
+Use only for local development!

 Prerequisites:
 * __docker__